shhossain/computer_science/Networking/readme.md

 - It is very difficult to design the architecture of the Hybrid Network.
 - Hubs used in this topology are very expensive.
 - The infrastructure cost is very high as hybrid network requires a lot of cabling, network devices.

+## Features Of Computer network
+- Communication speed
+- File sharing
+- Back up and Roll back is easy
+- Software and Hardware sharing
+- Security
+- Scalability
+- Reliability

+## Computer Network Architecture

+The physical and logical layout of the software, hardware, protocols, and data transmission media is referred to as computer network architecture.
+That is, how tasks are assigned to computers and how computers are organised.

+### The two types of network architectures are used:

+Computer Network Architecture
+- Peer-To-Peer network
+- Client/Server network

+### Peer-to-Peer Networks
+Workgroup or peer-to-peer networks are networks without an authentication server.
+When low security is necessary when there are only a few computers on a network, this paradigm works well.
+They are typical of networks in small offices or homes.
+All machines in a workgroup are capable of offering both client and server services.

+#### Advantages Of Peer-To-Peer Network:
+- It is less costly as it does not contain any dedicated server.
+- If one computer stops working but, other computers will not stop working.
+- It is easy to set up and maintain as each computer manages itself.

+#### Disadvantages Of Peer-To-Peer Network:

+- In the case of Peer-To-Peer network, it does not contain the centralized system .
+Therefore, it cannot back up the data as the data is different in different locations.
+- It has a security issue as the device is managed itself.

+### Client/Server network
+The client-server paradigm, often known as the client-server architecture, is a distributed application framework that assigns duties to servers and clients that either share a system or connect via a computer network or the Internet.
+In order to use a service provided by a server, the client must make a request to another software.
+One or more applications are run on the server to share resources and divide work across clients.

+A standard communications protocol that clearly defines the rules, vocabulary, and dialogue patterns to be utilised must be followed when communicating in a client-server connection using a request-response message pattern.
+The TCP/IP protocol suite is commonly used for client-server communication.

+#### Advantages Of Client/Server Network:

+- The centralised system is housed within a client/server network.
+As a result, we can effortlessly backup the data.
+- A dedicated server in a client/server network boosts the system's overall performance.
+- Because a single server manages the shared resources, security is greater in client/server networks.
+- Additionally, it speeds up the process of exchanging resources.

+#### Disadvantages Of Client/Server Network:

+- Due to the need for a server with a lot of memory, client/server networks are expensive.
+- A server uses a Network Operating System (NOS) to provide clients access to resources, however NOS is quite expensive.
+- To oversee all the resources, a dedicated network administrator is needed.

 ## Network Protocols